-But then I began thinking about how I liked the idea of being more intentional.
+But then I began thinking about being more intentional.
 Maybe I just needed a saying that actually meant something to me.
 This blog began from the idea of what I want my kids to be someday.
 I will have succeeded if they grow into healthy, happy, and impactful adults (and if I am one too).

 This mantra, however, was more how I wanted my kids to see me.
 How would I like for them to remember me when they are grown?
 After some thought, I came up with “present, playful, calm.”
 I picked this mantra for two reasons…